Welcome to our grammar lesson about the Placement of Spanish Object Pronouns.

 There are sentences that include both an Indirect and a Direct Object Pronoun.
 In this case, they need to be placed exactly in that order: First the Indirect, then the Direct.

 Apart from that, the rules we have explained in this lesson still apply: The 2 pronouns are placed either before the verb or attached at the end depending on the tense, as already learned.

 I will tell it to you tomorrow. (future tense)

 There is a special case where the Indirect Object pronoun le or les must become se.

 It happens in sentences where these 2 conditions are met:

-- In principle, there should be an Indirect Object pronoun “le” or “les”.
+- In principle, there would be an Indirect Object pronoun le or les

-- Right after the Indirect, there is one of these Direct Object Pronouns: “lo, la, los, las”
+- Directly after, there is one of these Direct Object Pronouns: lo, la, los, las

 This transformation makes sense because, for example, “